Unions, intersections and a one-shot quantum joint typicality lemma: Acknowledgements

 I profusely thank Mark Wilde for pointing out the need for a simultaneous decoder for the quantum multiple access channel many years back while I was visitng McGill, and underscoring its importance for quantum network information theory.
 He also provided pointers to several important references.
 Patrick Hayden, David Ding and Hrant Gharibyan took great pains in reading a preliminary draft of this paper and provided useful feedback.
-I thank Rahul Jain for encouraging me to write up this result in the face of a long delay, and an anonymous referee for suggesting to give a self-contained proof of the `baby case' of a two sender classical quantum multiple access channel.
-Finally, I thank Naqueeb Warsi for pointing me to his paper on the entanglement assisted compound quantum channel and suggesting a possible application of our union arguments to that problem.
+I thank Rahul Jain for encouraging me to write up this result in the face of a long delay.
+I thank an anonymous referee for suggesting to give a full self contained solution for the pathological example of failure of `union by span' in the introduction, and more detailed intuition behind smoothing and augmentation.
+I am grateful to three anonymous referees for suggesting to give a self-contained proof of the `baby case' of `intersection' of two projectors / two sender classical quantum multiple access channel.
+I thank Naqueeb Warsi for pointing me to his paper on the entanglement assisted compound quantum channel and suggesting a possible application of tilted span of projectors to that problem.
+Finally, I thank an anonymous referee who pointed out a possible application of our tilted span to the `quantum OR bound' of Harrow, Lin and Montanaro and asked whether our notion of intersection of projectors can lead to the proof of a chain rule for one shot mutual information quantities.